MeteoSwiss/rainforest/_sources/usage.rst.txt

     import rainforest

-Note that on Kesch the radar database is stored in */store/msrad/radar/radar_database/*
+Note that on balfrin the radar database is stored in */store/msrad/radar/radar_database/*

 Keeping database up-to-date
 --------------------------------------

 .. note::
-    In the following, we expect that you are on Kesch you want to update the database but keep its current structure (same variables, same table names, same configuration).
+    In the following, we expect that you are on balfrin you want to update the database but keep its current structure (same variables, same table names, same configuration).
 If you want something more fancy please read the doc carefully and decide by yourself.

 To keep the database up-to-date you need to update the three tables *gauge*, *radar* and *reference*, always starting with the first one *gauge* as it is a prerequisite for the others.
 You can do this either by using the command-line  :ref:`interface` or by using the command :doc:`db_populate <./reference/db_cmd>`.